 Collection and use of information about your device

-The OneDrive for Business app includes several features that give you information or the ability to share information with others.
+SharePoint Newsfeed includes several features that use the Internet to give you additional information or the ability to share data with others.
 These features are available any time you have an active connection to the Internet.
 Each of these features is explained in more detail below.

-Whenever the OneDrive for Business app contacts a SharePoint server, it can save or access cookies.
+Whenever SharePoint Newsfeed contacts a SharePoint server, it can potentially save or access cookies.

 Choice/Control: To delete information that has been cached on your device, use the steps in the next section, Deleting cached information.

 What This Feature Does: This feature enables you to delete information that has been cached locally on your device, such as newsfeed content and the SharePoint server URL to which SharePoint Newsfeed is connected.
 This feature will not delete the authentication cookie that is stored on your device when you submit a username and password to access a SharePoint website.
 For information on how to delete the authentication cookie, please see the Authentication section.